What Most People Get Wrong About eTMF Auto Classification

 A single accuracy number sounds reassuring.
 But what does an initial 75 percent accuracy actually mean in your environment?

 In regulated settings, edge cases matter.
 Missing version numbers.
 Non-standard formats.
 Inconsistent templates.
 Legacy naming conventions.
+Documents referencing multiple studies or sites in the same file.
 Performance is heavily influenced by upstream data quality and document standardisation, and AI often exposes these issues rather than fixing them.

 Auto classification does not fail because models cannot predict document types.
 It fails when it cannot adapt to sponsor-specific conventions, study-level variations, and detailed business rules.